 If a student has a medical emergency at the end of the semester and can’t take the final before the last day of exams, the professor can request an incomplete/extension on behalf of the student, which would give them additional time to finish the course materials.
 Incompletes typically extend into the next semester of classes and give students the opportunity to turn in missed classwork or other assignments without penalty.
 Some professors allow students to take exams during the summer, while others require students to wait until classes resume in the fall to turn in assignments.

 For students that have extenuating or extraordinary medical emergencies, many schools have a different type of extension or special provision that the professor can request on behalf of the student.
 In these cases, the students would have additional time that goes beyond the next semester to complete course materials.
-These extensions are only granted for students that have long-term medical issues or medical treatments.
+These extensions are generally only granted for students that have long-term medical issues or medical treatments- I was granted one following surgery that required a multiple day hospital stay.

 What if I miss the exam?